jeyabalajis/simple-rule-engine/README.md

  - The evaluations and/or scores will _always_ change over a period of time to adjust to business needs
 - The _rules_ will also change based on the nature of the business product.

-> The simple-serverless-rule-engine solves such dynamic decision making problems by abstracting the scoring or decision making into a _framework_ and providing a standard rule template (JSON) to author the rules.
+> The simple-rule-engine solves such dynamic decision making problems by abstracting the scoring or decision making into a _framework_ and providing a standard rule template to author the rules.

->  As a result, we can conveniently treat the rule engine as a service and just by passing all the facts (a.k.a inputs), we get the the corresponding decisions or scores (output).
+> The rules can be authored through a separate UI and stored as rule template in a database.
+The rule engine then _can be treated as a service_ and just by passing all the facts (a.k.a inputs), we get the the corresponding decisions or scores (output).

+> The caller of the rule engine is agnostic of the business logic behiond rule evaluation.

 ### Benefits

 - Declarative authoring of rules.
 This can be done by a business analyst, rather than a developer.
 The developer just focuses on extracting the facts that are required to be passed into the engine.
 - Versioning of rules to enable the auditing of the rule changes over a period of time.

 # Concepts

-The simple-serverless-rule-engine is composed of two parts:
+The simple-rule-engine is composed of two parts:

 - A Rule template which enables one to declaratively specify a rule, which can either be a Decision (or) a Score.
 The rule template is uniquely identified by a name.
 - A parser engine which when passed with a rule name & facts, parses the rule template against the facts given and provides an output.
 The output can either be a score (numeric) or a decision (anything).

-The simple-serverless-rule-engine allows the rules to be _“chained”_.
+The simple-rule-engine allows the rules to be _“chained”_.
 I.e. you can build a small portion of the score as an independent rule and _“use”_ this rule in another rule.

+## Rule Declaration Language

-> At the heart of simple-serverless-rule-engine is the rule declaration language.
+- At the heart of simple-serverless-rule-engine is the rule declaration language.

-> A rule can either be a Decision or a Score.
+- The rule declaration language supports two types of rules: Decision rule or a Score rule.

-## Score rule:
+### Score rule:

 - A Score rule is composed of one or many rule sets.
 - Each rule-set computes a sub-score and is applied a weight.
 - The total score then would be the sum of all the individual scores of all the rule sets belonging to a rule.